hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 server.
 This is to prevent automated / single post / corporate account (etc.) posts from overtaking regular users.
-If you would like to create a specialized account type that is not on this list, please create a suggestion on [our Community Docs Github Repo](https://github.com/hachyderm/community/issues/new/choose) for a new type of specialized account.
+If you would like to create a specialized account type that is not on this list, please create a suggestion on [our Community Issues on GitHub](https://github.com/hachyderm/community/issues/new/choose) for a new type of specialized account.
 Unrecognized specialized account types will be removed.
 Recognized account types that do not follow the rules of their account types will be moderated as needed.

 Some specialized account types are invite only.
-Unapproved specialized accounts that are invite only will be suspended.
-If you are interested in creating a specialized account that is invite only, you must first reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io).
+Unrecognized specialized accounts that are will be suspended.
+If you are interested in creating a specialized account that is invite only, or not clearly outlined in our docs, you must first reach out to us at [admin@hachyderm.io](mailto:admin@hachyderm.io).

 For all other specialize accounts, please use the [account approval](#account-approvals) steps below to get formal approval for your account.

+#### Note from the Moderation Team

+Hachyderm moderators do _not_ proactively attempt to determine your account type.
+For account types that are not invite-only, this means that we normally first encounter your account when a user files a report for a rules violation (either server rules or rules for your perceived account type) unless you have reached out to us first.

+We recommend that all specialized accounts reach out to the moderation team at [admin@hachyderm.io](mailto:admin@hachyderm.io), even if your account type is not invite-only, to assist with expectations setting.

 ## User Accounts